FirdausJawed/Personal-Knowledge-Agent/README.md

 ## What this does

-- Ask questions based on my Medium content
+- Answers questions asked based on my Medium blog content
-- Summarize my blogs
+- Summarize my medium blogs
-- Generate new blog drafts from existing knowledge
 - Uses RAG (Retrieval-Augmented Generation) to reduce hallucinations

 ---